THR staffers are on the party circuit this week, giving detailed accounts of what's going on inside the hottest Oscar parties.

 4:37 p.m.
 Today's presenter Jon Hamm struts out of the venue.
 He throws his sunglasses on as he's guided out to exit.
 Hamm exits with a coffee cup in hand.

 4:46 p.m.
 Guests head over to the private reception, which is within walking distance.
 Some debate whether to go.
 It's still early as doors open at 5.
 Even Netflix chief Ted Sarandos, one of the first people in line for the private reception on the Santa Monica Pier, is not allowed in.
-He waits in line with his daughter who's wearing ripped jeans and a crop top.
+He waits in line with his daughter.

 4:53 p.m.
 Though it's still early, doors open and guests head in, including Sarandos.
 First stop?
 The milk shake bar, not the other bar serving champagne.
 After that?
 The candy buffet, where, believe it or not, Red Vines are a hot ticket.
 And there's an actual carousel in side.
 It's not running, yet.
 Another early guest at the reception is O.J: Made in America director Ezra Edelman who has,"thank you" at the tip of his tongue as guests approach him to congratulate him on his spirit award.